Privacy policy

 3. nature, scope and purpose of the processing of personal data

-We process the personal data required to carry out our activities and operations in a sustainable, people-friendly, secure and reliable manner.
-The personal data processed may fall into the categories of browser and device data, content data, communication data, metadata, usage data, master data including inventory and contact data, location data, transaction data, contract data and payment data.
-The personal data may also constitute particularly sensitive personal data.
+We process the personal data necessary to carry out our activities and operations in a sustainable, people-friendly, secure, and reliable manner.
+The personal data processed may include, in particular, browser and device data, content data, communication data, metadata, usage data, master data (including inventory and contact information), location data, transaction data, contract data, and payment data.
+The personal data may also constitute special-category personal data.

 4. disclosure of personal data

-We may disclose personal data to third parties, have it processed by third parties or process it jointly with third parties.
-Such third parties are, in particular, specialized providers whose services we use.
+We may disclose personal data to third parties, have it processed by third parties, or process it jointly with third parties.
+Such third parties include, in particular, specialized service providers whose services we use.

 4.1 Newsletter registration